alpacahq/user-docs/content/orders/_index.md

    usually at a stated price or better, but has not yet occurred.
 This state only occurs on rare occasions.
 - `rejected`<br>
    The order has been rejected, and no further updates will occur for the order.
-This state occurs on rare occasions, and may occur based on various conditions decided by the exchanges.
+This state occurs on rare occasions and may occur based on various conditions decided by the exchanges.
 - `suspended`<br>
    The order has been suspended, and is not eligible for trading.
 This state only occurs on rare occasions.